MatthiasDeToffoli/GlobalProjectCodeLibrary/README.md

 # GlobalProjectCodeLibrary
-Library for global C# project, it's some classes I created all the time when I worked in new projects I made a library for use this more easily
+Library for global C# project, it's some classes I create all the time when I work in new projects I made a library for use this more easily